 Parents can help children learn words by teaching them how to describe the world around them.
 Books are an excellent way to introduce vocabulary that may not be in the child’s immediate environment, as is simply talking to children so they learn to recognize common words and what they stand for.

 Sure, it is possible for children to pick up on words passively, but you can speed the process along by addressing a child directly (even a baby under the age of one) as it helps to draw their attention to the new word, which encourages learning and acquisition.

 Keep in mind that many children’s books from your local library, especially Dr. Seuss books, use a particular set of vocabulary words repeated over and over again.
 These words come from the Dolch list and are among the most frequent words in the English language.

 Mastering this vocabulary can make life much easier for children who are learning to read as it gives them a familiarity with most of the words on any given page.
 This allows them to concentrate their cognitive resources on the new vocabulary they encounter in a text.

 It is hard to learn to read, but it’s a whole lot harder if it is forced upon you.
 Introducing children to books early on, so they associate them with positive emotions and are interested in them, is key.
 You want your child to be curious about print and motivated to learn to read.

 Having plenty of books in your home library is a good way to get the ball rolling.
 You can read to new-borns, infants and toddlers.
 The earlier you start introducing books and making a routine of reading, the better.

-Children’s books often include bright colours, pop-ups and other tactile learning tools, so you can stimulate development of multiple skills at a time.
+Children’s books often include bright colors, pop-ups and other tactile learning tools, so you can stimulate the development of multiple skills at a time.
 Reading with a baby is also a great opportunity to work on vocabulary.